 You might need to give Student Finance England information about your income if your child or partner has applied for student finance that’s based on your household income.

-You’ll be asked for financial details for the tax year previous to the start of the academic year.
-For example, if the student is applying for the 2018/19 academic year, the tax year will be 2016/17.
-Student Finance England will ask for details of the previous tax year because this is the most recent full tax year.
+You’ll be asked for financial details for the last full tax year previous to the start of the academic year.
+For example, if the student is applying for the 2019/20 academic year, the tax year will be 2017/18.
+Student Finance England will ask for details of the previous tax year because this is the most recent full tax year at the time applications open.

 Your information will be used to work out if your child or partner can get extra Maintenance Loan on top of the Tuition Fee Loan and basic Maintenance Loan.